MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/parameterize-papermill.md

    This command executes the input notebook with new values for parameters *x* and *y*.

-1. A new cell labeled `# Injected-Parameters` contains the new parameter values that were passed in via the CLI:
+1. A new cell labeled `# Injected-Parameters` contains the new parameter values that were passed in via the CLI.
+The new `# Injected-Parameters` values are used for the new output that's shown in the last cell:

    :::image type="content" source="media/notebooks-parameterization/output-notebook.png" alt-text="Screenshot that shows the output for new parameters.":::